-Subdomain Takeover is a type of vulnerability which appears when an organization has configured a DNS CNAME entry for one of its subdomains pointing to an external service (ex.
-Heroku, Github, Bitbucket, Desk, Squarespace, Shopify, etc) but the service is no longer utilized by that organization.
-An attacker could register to the external service and claim the affected subdomain.
+Subdomain Takeover is a type of vulnerability that appears when an organization has configured a DNS CNAME entry for one of its subdomains pointing to an external service (e.g. Heroku, Github, Bitbucket, Desk, Squarespace, Shopify, etc.) but no longer uses that service.
+This enables an attacker to register to the external service and claim the affected subdomain.

-As a result, the attacker could host malicious code (ex. for stealing HTTP cookies) on the organization's subdomain and use it to attack legitimate users.
+As a result, the attacker could host malicious code (e.g. for stealing HTTP cookies) on the organization's subdomain and use it to attack legitimate users.

 How it works

-The tool uses all the techniques from Find Subdomains tool to identify existing subdomains for the target domain.
-Then it searches for CNAME DNS entries pointing to external services and it tries to visit the web pages at those locations.
-If the pages contain some specific keywords (depending on the external service), the subdomain is declared as vulnerable.
+The tool uses all the techniques from Subdomain Finder to identify existing subdomains for the target domain.
+It then searches for CNAME DNS entries pointing to external services and it tries to visit the web pages at those locations.
+If the pages contain some specific keywords (depending on the external service), the subdomain is declared vulnerable.